 Next to the official inventories various initiatives have been providing gridded emission inventories as this information is a prerequisite for global, national and local air quality studies and policies.
-Globally, the EDGAR emission inventory was developed since the 1990s as a bottom-up emission inventory using activity data (e.g. energy statistics) and emission factors (Crippa et al., 2018).
+Globally, the EDGAR emission inventory was developed in the 1990s as a bottom-up emission inventory using activity data (e.g. energy statistics) and emission factors (Crippa et al., 2018).
 Other important global inventories include ECLIPSE (Klimont et al., 2017), CEDS (McDuffie et al., 2020) and CAMS-GLOB-ANT (Doumbia et al., 2021).
-At the European level, the TNO MACC inventories have been developed in the MACC (Monitoring Atmospheric Composition and Climate) FP7 project since 2007 (Kuenen et al., 2014).
-The MACC project has evolved into the Copernicus Atmosphere Monitoring Service (CAMS) under the umbrella of the EU Copernicus programme (https://www.copernicus.eu/en).
+At the European level, the TNO MACC inventories were developed in the MACC (Monitoring Atmospheric Composition and Climate) FP7 project in 2007 (Kuenen et al., 2014).
+The MACC project has evolved into the Copernicus Atmosphere Monitoring Service (CAMS) under the umbrella of the EU Copernicus programme.
 CAMS identified a continuous need for up-to-date emission information that can be used in support of air quality production and forecasting systems at both the global and the European scale.
-To fulfill this need at the European scale the CAMS regional inventory (CAMS-REG) was developed.
-The CAMS-REG inventory covers both air pollutants and greenhouse gases, the latter to support upcoming initiatives for GHG emission verification and inversions.
-This paper describes the methodology used to derive the CAMS-REG air pollutant (CAMS-REG-AP) inventory (hereafter referred to as CAMS-REG), in particular its version 4 which covers the years 2000-2017.
-Separately, CAMS-REG-GHG is available which includes emsisions of CO2 and CH4.
+To fulfil this need at the European scale the CAMS regional inventory (CAMS-REG) was developed.
+The CAMS-REG inventory covers both air pollutants and greenhouse gases, the latter to support upcoming initiatives for greenhouse gas (GHG) emission verification and inversions.
+This paper describes the methodology used to derive the CAMS-REG air pollutant (CAMS-REG-AP) inventory (hereafter referred to as CAMS-REG), in particular its version 4, which covers the years 2000-2017.
+Separately, CAMS-REG-GHG is available and includes emissions of CO2 and CH4.
 Apart from the use in CAMS, the data are freely available for air quality modellers and other scientists who are in need of emission information at the European scale.
-To make the inventory fit for purpose CAMS-REG not only provides the gridded emissions but also default profiles for typical emission height by source type, temporal profiles to distribute emissions over the year, and chemical speciation of PM and NMVOC emissions.
+To make the inventory fit for purpose, CAMS-REG provides not only the gridded emissions but also default profiles for typical emission height by source type, temporal profiles to distribute emissions over the year, and chemical speciation of particulate matter (PM) and non-methane volatile organic compound (NMVOC) emissions.